ToolGrid — Product & Engineering

 Learn what this tool does, when to use it, and how it fits into your workflow.

-Git Conflict Resolver helps you fix merge conflicts in your code.
-It reads conflict markers from Git.
-It shows both versions side by side.
-It lets you choose which version to keep.
-It creates clean code without conflict markers.
+This free git conflict resolver helps you fix merge conflicts in your code.
+Use it to resolve git merge conflicts online: it reads conflict markers from Git, shows both versions side by side, lets you choose which version to keep, and creates clean code without conflict markers.

 Merge conflicts happen when Git cannot combine changes automatically.
 Two people change the same code differently.
 Git marks the conflicts with special lines.
 You must decide which changes to keep.
 This is hard to do manually.